 After a quarter century in power, Russian President Putin isn't going anywhere

-Russian President Vladimir Putin won a landslide reelection victory on Sunday – taking 87% of the vote after a three-day election derided by government critics and the West as neither free nor fair.
+MOSCOW — Russian President Vladimir Putin won a landslide reelection victory on Sunday, taking 87% of the vote after a three-day election derided by government critics and the West as neither free nor fair.

 Going into the vote, the Kremlin was believed to seek not merely victory but a historic turnout: one that showed the country more united than ever behind their leader, more than two years into the full scale invasion of Ukraine.